 Menopause is defined as the end of the menstruation cycle in women, typically in their late 40’s or early 50’s.
-Levels of estrogen in the body fall during this time and this fall of estrogen can result in symptoms such as decreased libido, night sweats, hot flashes, depression, and mood swings.
-Having hypothyroidism, even low-grade, while going through menopause or after menopause can make menopausal symptoms worse.
-Menopausal women are also more likely to become hypothyroid than women in their reproductive years.
-In fact, research has shown that as many as 10 to 15 percent of menopausal women have hypothyroidism.
-Hypothyroidism symptoms and menopause symptoms can be similar.
-For this reason, any women going through menopause that has symptoms and lower quality of life should be tested for hypothyroidism.
-Menopause can also make symptoms of hypothyroidism worse.
-It is also more likely for thyroid patients to experience more menopausal symptoms than non-thyroid patients.
+Estrogen levels in the body fall during this time and result in symptoms such as decreased libido, night sweats, hot flashes, depression, and mood swings.
+Having hypothyroidism, even low-grade, during or after menopause, can make its symptoms worse.
+Menopausal women are more likely to become hypothyroid than women in their reproductive years.
+In fact, research shows that as many as 10 to 15 percent of menopausal women have hypothyroidism.
+Hypothyroid and menopause symptoms can be similar.
+For this reason, any women going through menopause that has these symptoms and feels that they are having a lower than usual quality of life should be tested for hypothyroidism.
+Menopause can also make hypothyroidism symptoms worse.
+Thyroid patients are more likely to experience more menopausal symptoms than non-thyroid patients.

 Hypothyroidism in Children and Adolescents

 Children and adolescents can be affected by hypothyroidism as well.
-The symptoms are more or less the same as in adults; however, pay attention to concentration and attention issues, low-grade depression and weight gain.
+The symptoms are more or less the same as in adults; however, pay attention to concentration issues, low-grade depression, and weight gain.
 It is interesting that at puberty, the occurrence of hypothyroidism in girls increases.
 Hashimoto’s Thyroiditis is the most common cause of hypothyroidism in children and adolescents.
-As a mother, if you have been diagnosed with hypothyroidism, you should have your child tested if they start experiencing any symptoms suggestive of low thyroid.
-Research has shown that children and adolescents of mothers diagnosed with hypothyroidism are more likely to be hypothyroid than children and adolescents of mothers with normal thyroid.
-For more accurate diagnosis, the upper limit of the normal range for TSH levels should be lower in children and adolescents.
+As a mother, if you have been diagnosed with hypothyroidism, you should have your child tested if they start experiencing any symptoms suggesting low thyroid.
+Research has shown that children and adolescents of mothers diagnosed with hypothyroidism are more likely to be hypothyroid.
+For a more accurate diagnosis, the upper limit of the normal range for TSH levels should be lower in children and adolescents.

 Subclinical Hypothyroidism in Children

 Around 2% of the population’s children is affected by subclinical hypothyroidism.
-Children with subclinical hypothyroidism may progress to more severe hypothyroidism and therefore experience delayed growth and brain development.
+Children with subclinical hypothyroidism may progress towards more severe hypothyroidism and therefore experience delayed growth and brain development.
 It may be beneficial to start the child on thyroid medication if they have symptoms.
-If they do not have any symptoms then treatment may not be necessary.

 Thyroid Function in Small Newborns

-Delayed growth of newborn babies can result from decreased levels of thyroid hormone.
-These babies are described as small gestation age.
-These infants are born with lower T4 levels than healthy infants.
-For these babies it is important to begin thyroid medication to normalize the growth rate and prevent hypothyroidism.
+Decreased thyroid hormone levels can result in the delayed growth of newborn babies.
+These babies are described as small for gestational age and are born with lower T4 levels than healthy infants.
+For these babies, it is important to begin thyroid medication in order to normalize their growth rate and prevent hypothyroidism.